-School's Risk Matrix for Phased Opening; Coronavirus control - July 2021 V8 MARKED VERSION Updated Sept 21Updated November 21 Updated 9 th December 2021 Updated 28 th Feb 2022 Calo culated f Risk What you are doing ulate Im actions School specific detai ls Ref Potential Risk X impact 1-5 Y Occurrence 1-5 Score X x Y Detail of Risk ODBST Suggested steps to mitigate risk Additional school specific X Impact 1-5 Y Occurrence 1-5 Impact X x Y PROGRESS UPDATE (Date) Direction of travel $\uparrow \rightarrow \downarrow$ before guiding a class through the corridor.
+Cald culated I Risk What you are doing ulate Im actions School specific detail ils Ref Potential Risk X impact 1-5 Y Occurrence Score X x Y Detail of Risk ODBST Suggested steps to mitigate risk Additional school specific X Impact 1-5 Y Occurrence Impact X x Y PROGRESS UPDATE (Date) Direction of trave Only 1 class at a time uses a communal area eg ICT suite.
+KS have separate toilet facilities Corridors are wide enough and staff will check for other classes before guiding a class through the corridor.
 Only members of the office and SLT teams can enter the office without agreeing entrance beforehand.
 Weekly staff meetings will take place in a well ventilated environment with social distancing Weekly team meetings will take place in teams within the KS areas of the school.
 External visitors will be kept to a minimum.
-Where appropriate, meeting with external agencies will be virtual.
-Kitchen staff will reintroduce their social distancing measures The DT room will be re- established as the Yr3/4 staff room, the main staff room will be used by KS1 and UKS2 as follows

-School's Risk Ma trix for Phased Openi ng; Coronavir us control - July 2021 V8 MA December 2021 Updated ited Sep ot 21Up dated I November 21 Updated 9 1 th Cale culated I Risk What you are doing Recalco ulate Im actions - School specific detai ls Ref Potential Risk X impact 1-5 Y Occurrence 1-5 Score X x Y Detail of Risk ODBST Suggested steps to mitigate risk Additional school specific X Impact 1-5 Y Occurrence 1-5 Impact X x Y PROGRESS UPDATE (Date) Direction of travel ↑→ ↓ 11.45 - 12.30 KS1 and Fdn stage 12.30 - 13.00 UKS2 Office staff rest area will be the meeting room.
+Cald culated I Risk What you are doing Recalc ulate Im actions =" School specific detail ls Ref Potential Risk X impact 1-5 Y Occurrence Score X x Y Detail of Risk ODBST Suggested steps to mitigate risk Additional school specific X Impact 1-5 Y Occurrence Impact X x Y PROGRESS UPDATE (Date) Direction of travel ↑→↓ Where appropriate, meeting with external agencies will be virtual.
+Kitchen staff will reintroduce their social distancing measures The DT room will be reestablished as the Yr3/4 staff room, the main staff room will be used by KS1 and UKS2 as follows 11.45 - 12.30 KS1 and Fdn stage 12.30 - 13.00 UKS2 Office staff rest area will be the meeting room.
 HT and DHT will use the office rest room and wear a mask when entering the staff rooms.
-Staff should wear a mask in the staff rooms other than when eating and/or drinking Staff mainly work within designated areas of the school, some staff may work in more than one class but will be wearing a mask or face shield as an additional precaution Afterschool clubs will continue with children from different year groups being separated during club time Children in classes with an official 'outbreak' will be separated from others in Allsorts as much as possible.
-If numbers become
+Staff should wear a mask in the staff rooms other than when eating and/or drinking Staff mainly work within designated areas of the school, some staff may work in more than one class but will be wearing a mask or face shield as an additional precaution